Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.Licensing.CopilotStatus

 This event is triggered when a user launches an app.
 The data is used to detect when a user is eligible for BYOA (Bring Your Own AI) functionality.
-Without information of whether the user is entitled to use the app and the Copilot add-in, we cannot troubleshoot or identify performance of the Copilot add-in in these scenarios.
+Without information of whether the user is entitled to use the app and the Copilot add-in, we cannot troubleshoot or identify performance of the Copilot add-in.

 The following fields are collected:

 - **Data_ActiveIdentity** – Hash of user ID of the active identity (akin to User_PrimaryIdentityHash)

-- **Data_ActiveIdentitySpace** – Categorization of Session Identity (consumer or commercial)
+- **Data_ActiveIdentitySpace** – Categorization of active identity (consumer or commercial)

 - **Data_AllLicenseIDs** – Semi-colon delimited list of all license IDs